 The Abandoned Mine Land program is authorized in Title IV of the Surface Mining Law.
 States with an approved program, or specific Indian tribes, are eligible for Abandoned Mine Land grants.
 The funds come from fees paid by active coal mine operators on each ton of coal mined.

-Distribution of Abandoned Mine Land Grant Funds
+Abandoned Mine Land Grant Funds

 Federal Assistance Manual (FAM)

 The Office of Surface Mining Reclamation and Enforcement uses the Federal Assistance Manual to show how OSMRE and its grantees manage Federal grants.

 Disclaimer regarding the Davis Bacon Act in FAM (2-230-60):